christianvedels/A_perfect_storm/README.md

 # Replication files for "A perfect storm and the natural endowments of trade-enabling infrastructure"

-## 1. Large raw data sources:
+This is the repository of the paper 'A perfect storm and the natural endowments of trade-enabling infrastructure'.
+The repository was created as I refactored all the code of the project to tie it up for a version to include in my thesis.
+A short version of the paper is enclosed in this repository as 'Paper_short_version.pdf'.
+This specific version of the paper won the [EHS's New Researcher Prize](https://ehs.org.uk/society/grants-prizes/new-researcher-paper-prize-winners/) in the spring of 2023.

-These are not available in this repository - either because I am not allowed to redistribute them, or because they are too large.
+The scripts in this repository are numbered to indicate the order in which to run them.
+Some of the data cannot be shared in this repository either because I am not authorized to redistribute it, or because it is too large.
+However, I have included all the necessary information to download or obtain the data below.
+All scripts from "005_..." onwards require only data that is included in the repository.

-### A. Danish census data from Link Lives
-I use the publicly available from Link Lives, available at www.rigsarkivet.dk/udforsk/link-lives-data/

-### B. Sound toll registers online
-This is the database of the Sound Toll Registers, which is available at http://www.soundtoll.nl/index.php/en/over-het-project/str-online
-It is not possible to download it directly at the website, but you they will send you a full copy of the database if you write them an email describing you project.

-### C. Digdag
-Parish borders from 1820 are found in.
-Digital Atlas of Danish historical Administrative Geography.
-It is available for download at: https://digdag.dk/

-## 2. Processed data sources
+## 1. Included data
-This data is available in this repository.
+The following data is included in this repository

 ### A. Popdata.csv
 This contains demographic data at the parish level.
 The data contains the following variables:

 | Variable | Description |
 |----------|-------------|